DEFRA/defra-ai-sdlc/general/general-development-guidance.md

 ## AI-Specific Considerations

-- **Rapid Code Generation**: AI-driven development enables rapid creation of new code and modification of existing code.
+- **Rapid Code Generation**: AI-driven development enables rapid creation and modification of code
-	- As code is now even easier to create it even more throwaway.
+    - Code is even more disposable than in traditional development
+    - Focus on quality over quantity in generated code
-- **Revert and Re-prompt Workflow**: If the generated code does not meet expectations, it is often due to an unclear initial prompt.
+- **Revert and Re-prompt Workflow**: When generated code doesn't meet requirements:
+    - Issues often stem from unclear initial prompts
-	- Rather than iterating extensively to fix issues, it is more efficient to revert, refine the prompt, and reattempt.
+    - Instead of extensive iterations, it is more efficient to:
+        1. Revert changes
+        2. Refine the prompt
+        3. Generate fresh code
-- **Context Limitations**: Large language models (LLMs) have limited context windows, meaning that like humans they can only retain a limited amount of cognitive burden.
+- **Context Limitations**: LLMs have finite context windows
+    - Like humans, they can only handle limited cognitive load
-	- As codebases grow in complexity, task specificity must increase to reduce this burden.
-- **Tried and Tested Good Practices Still Apply:** Whilst an AI-driven approach introduces specific considerations, time-proven good engineering practices are still very relevant
+    - As complexity increases, tasks must become more specific
+- **Traditional Best Practices Apply**: While AI brings new considerations:
+    - Established engineering principles remain crucial
+    - Quality, maintainability, and testing are still paramount

 To address these considerations, the following practices are highly recommended: